opcode81/sensAI/README-dev.md

 Solving the environment may take several minutes (but should ultimately work).

 NOTE: versions are mostly unpinned in the environment specification, because this facilitates conda dependency resolution.
 Also, sensAI is intended to be compatible with all (newer) versions of the dependencies.
 If it isn't, we need to specify  an upper version bound in `setup.py` (where it matters the most) as well as in `environment.yml`.
-Compatibility with old (pinned) versions and the latest versions is tested in the tox build (see blow).
+Compatibility with old (pinned) versions and the latest versions is tested in the tox build (see below).

 # Build and Test Pipeline